-Franchise Business Review’s Nicole Dudley recently spoke with Justin Langston of TWO MEN AND A TRUCK® to gain insight on what it’s like to be a franchise owner.
+Franchise Business Review’s Nicole Dudley recently spoke with Justin Langston, TWO MEN AND A TRUCK® owner, to gain insight on what it’s like to be a franchise owner.
 Excerpts from the following interview are also featured in FBR’s 2021 Fall Guide issue.

 Name: Justin Langston

 Location: TWO MEN AND A TRUCK Tulsa, OK and Melbourne, FL